-Hair by Nicole Bellows // Great updo for long hair
+Hair by Nicole Bellows // Great updo for long hair or medium hair

 We want to see your wedding hair!
-Married folks, how did you wear your hair? any tips for our brides-to-be? and if you haven’t tied the knot yet, what are your style ideas?
+Married folks, how did you wear your hair? any tips for our soon-to-be-weds? and if you haven’t tied the knot yet, what are your style ideas?
 Leave your pictures in the comments!